BLASTchain/blast-tutorial/cross-dom-comm/README.md

-# Communication between contracts on OP Mainnet and Ethereum
+# Communication between contracts on BL Mainnet and Ethereum

 [![Discord](https://img.shields.io/discord/667044843901681675.svg?color=768AD4&label=discord&logo=https%3A%2F%2Fdiscordapp.com%2Fassets%2F8c9701b98ad4372b58f13fd9f65f966e.svg)](https://discord-gateway.optimism.io)
 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismFND.svg?label=optimismFND&style=social)](https://twitter.com/optimismFND)

 This tutorial teaches you how to do interlayer communication.
-You will learn how to run a contract on Ethereum that runs another contract on OP Mainnet, and also how to run a contract on OP Mainnet that calls a contract on Ethereum.
+You will learn how to run a contract on Ethereum that runs another contract on BL Mainnet, and also how to run a contract on BL Mainnet that calls a contract on Ethereum.

 [You can read more details about this process here](https://community.optimism.io/docs/developers/bridge/messaging/).